 - The kimono rental service is available from 10 am.
 Please return the kimono by 6 pm.

 Moreover, garment items made from Aizu cotton, such as hunting caps and jackets, are also on the shelf.
 There are even umbrellas made using Aizu cotton!
 If you like sneakers, check out the Aizu Cotton Sneaker (會津コットンスニーカー).
-The high-cut shoe’s external and internal patterns differ.
-So, you can hold the high-top to fold it and turn it into a low-cut shoe in a different pattern!
+The high-cut shoe’s external and internal patterns differ, allowing you to fold and transform it into a low-cut shoe with a different pattern.

 Kimono Benriya Toshinobō’s Business Hours and Access Information